 This is a strange turn of events given that Cowens demanded and commanded all kinds of attention while he played.
 How could you ignore the firebrand who yelled and wailed at horrendous referee calls that he considered crimes against humanity?
+(Famously Cowens, disgusted with a ticky tack foul call, decided to show the ref a real foul by body-checking the flopping Mike Newlin of the Houston Rockets.
+“Now that’s a foul!”, Cowens howled at the ref.)
 How could you miss the 6’9″ center crashing the boards relentlessly knocking bodies out of the way in the process?
 How could you possibly overlook his lefty hooks, outstanding jump shot, and agile athleticism?

 And most of all, how could you ignore the startling success of the Celtics while Cowens was with them?

 Joining Jo Jo White and John Havlicek in the 1970-71 season, Cowens was Rookie of the Year and helped re-establish Boston as a force after the retirement of Bill Russell in 1969.
-Their 44 wins weren’t good enough to make the East playoffs, but then in 1972 they won 56 games and in 1973 they reeled off a ridiculous 68 wins.
+Their 44 wins weren’t good enough to make the East playoffs in 1971, but in 1972 they improved to 56 wins and in 1973 they reeled off a ridiculous 68 wins.

-That’s the Celtics squad may be the most undervalued great team in NBA history.
+That Celtics squad may be the most undervalued great team in NBA history.
 Sixty-eight wins and I bet most readers never even knew about it.
-The problem is that Havlicek hurt his shoulder that postseason and the Celtics were dislodged in the 1973 Conference Finals by the Knicks in seven games.
+The problem is that Havlicek hurt his shoulder that postseason and the Celtics were (barely) dislodged in the 1973 Conference Finals by the New York Knicks in seven games.

 After poking the ball loose from Oscar Robertson, Cowens and the Big O got into a foot race for the ball.
-Dave started stumbling and then decided to just make a giant leap for the ball and skid across the floor for what seemed like a mile as a gained possession of the ball.
+Dave started stumbling and then decided to just make a giant leap for the ball and skid across the floor for what seemed like a mile:

-He still had game left evidenced by a quirky return to the NBA with the Milwaukee Bucks in the 1982-83 season at the age of 34 – he averaged 8 points and 7 rebounds in 25 minutes.
+He made a quirky return to the NBA with the Milwaukee Bucks in the 1982-83 season at the age of 34 – he averaged eight points and seven rebounds in 25 minutes.
 But Cowens was always a strange character.
-As Bill Simmons famously wrote about, Cowens would moonlight as a cab driver during the late 1970s.
-The fiery countenance he exhibited on the court transformed into an amazing sense of humor off of it.
+Cowens drove a taxicab during the late 1970s just for fun.
+He sold Christmas trees in his home-state of Kentucky during his 1976 sabbatical.
+And the fiery countenance he exhibited on the court transformed into an amazing sense of humor off of it.

 But when he was on the court, heaven help you if you were the opposing team, or even worse, the referee…